 During the middle stage, people may go from not remembering names and random facts to forgetting elements of their own history.
 They may not recall where they used to work or even their - address.
 Getting lost is also a more regular occurrence.
 At times, a person with middle-stage Alzheimer's might suddenly “come to” and not know how they got there or where they left their car.

 Dementia can also impact the personality of the person living with it.
-Especially in social situations or hectic environments, the person may get irritable, moody or simply “check out.”
+Especially in social situations or hectic environments, the person may get irritable, moody, or “check out.”
 They may also start expressing thoughts that strike others as paranoid or begin compulsively talking about ideas that seem delusional.

 New habits will also emerge.
 They may take to shredding bits of paper or wringing their hands.
 Sleeping less at night and more during the daytime becomes more common, as may dressing inappropriately for the weather or occasion or not always make it to the bathroom on time.